New Smartphone Censor Feature Prevents Naked Selfies

 Tone Mobile has created a new smartphone that actually prevents you, the user, from creating anything (taking pictures, videos, etc.) that is deemed inappropriate.

-According to Geek.com, the phone is $200, significantly less than most smartphones currently on the market.
+According to Geek.com, the phone was $200 back in 2020.
+That's obviously significantly less than most smartphones currently on the market.
 Some are even claiming this phone is more kid-friendly since it stops them from taking inappropriate pictures or irresponsible videos.

 The hope is that this new smartphone will deter users from creating irresponsible pictures (including any naked content) and videos that could put the user in an unfortunate situation.